-Heaney was regarded as one of the most accomplished parachutists in the military and was at the leading edge of high altitude parachuting and helped to advance most of the techniques that are employed by Special Forces today such as High Altitude Low Opening (HALO), High Altitude High Opening (HAHO) and the space age High Altitude Parachutist Life Support System (HAPLSS) an insertion method designed to allow operators to jump from altitudes well above 30000 feet.
-Heaney was also responsible for the initial trials and development of the Military Tandem Master system and became one of a very select few to qualify in this technique.
+Steve Heaney MC was regarded as one of the most accomplished parachutists in the military, working as a trials parachutist he helped to advance most of the techniques that are employed by Special Forces today such as High Altitude Low Opening (HALO), High Altitude High Opening (HAHO) and the space age High Altitude Parachutist Life Support System (HAPLSS) an insertion method designed to allow Special Forces to jump from altitudes well above 30000 feet.
+Steve was also responsible for the initial trials and development of the Military Tandem Master system and became one of a very select few to qualify in this technique.

-Heaney saw active service in Kosovo in 1999 and was the commander of the battle groups most demanding patrol during the initial liberation of the country.
-His patrol was the first team to cross the border from Macedonia into Kosovo operating beyond the reach and support of the remainder of the battle groups assets.
+Steve saw active service in Kosovo in 1999 and was the commander of the British battle group’s most demanding patrol during the initial liberation of the country.
+Spearheading NATO’s forces, his patrol was the first team to cross the border from Macedonia into Kosovo tasked with locating and reporting on Russian and Serbian troop movements.
+His patrol was operating beyond the reach and support of the remainder of the battle groups assets.

-In 2000 Heaney was the Pathfinder Platoon Sergeant as 26 men of X Platoon were deployed to Sierra Leone as part of a task force responsible for the evacuation of entitled personnel from that country in the face of certain slaughter at the hands of the Revolutionary United Front (RUF) a murderous rebel organisation famed for their brutality and signature atrocity of amputating the limbs of men, women and children.
+In 2000 Heaney was the Pathfinder Platoon Sergeant as 26 men of X Platoon were deployed to Sierra Leone as part of a task force responsible for the evacuation of entitled personnel from that country in the face of certain massacre at the hands of the Revolutionary United Front (RUF) a murderous rebel organisation famed for their brutality and signature atrocity of amputating the limbs of men, women and children.
 During this deployment the Pathfinders where tasked to stop the RUF advance towards the country’s airport and then to its capital Freetown.
-X Platoon positioned in the village of Lungi Lol were deliberately exposed with the aim of enticing the RUF, believed to number 2000 fighters to attack their position, the aim being to inflict such a blow that they would think twice about continuing their assault on to the capital.
-Originally planned to last just 48 hours the mission mutated into a 16 day siege, the Pathfinders working with the local villagers had managed to construct some hasty defences, consisting of battle trenches and rows of sharpened bamboo stakes, they forged homemade claymore mines from old food tins and shrapnel scrounged from the village.
+X Platoon positioned in the village of Lungi Lol were deliberately exposed by their commanders with the aim of enticing the RUF, believed to number 2000 fighters to attack their position, the aim being to inflict such a blow that they would think twice about continuing their assault on to the capital.
+Originally planned to last just 48 hours the mission mutated into a 16 day siege, the Pathfinders who were surrounded worked with the local villagers to construct some hasty defences, consisting of battle trenches and rows of sharpened bamboo stakes to create a ‘pungi field’.

-On the 17 May 2000 the village was attacked by a significant rebel force, the Pathfinders engaged the rebels during a vicious close quarter battle.
-Steve Heaney was awarded the Military Cross (MC) for his actions in taking control of the battle, becoming the first non-officer in the unit’s illustrious history to receive this decoration.
+In the early hours of 17 May 2000 the village was attacked by a significant rebel force, the Pathfinders engaged the rebels during a vicious close quarter battle; the first jungle fighting the British Army had conducted for over 40 years.
+With no reinforcements available to support them, the Pathfinders were forced to fight on alone.
+Steve Heaney was awarded the Military Cross (MC) for his leadership and actions in taking control of the battle, becoming the first non commissioned officer in the unit’s illustrious history to receive this decoration.

-The heroic actions of X Platoon at Lungi Lol stopped the RUF advance in its tracks and helped to restore peace to Sierra Leone.
+The heroic actions of X Platoon at Lungi Lol stopped the RUF advance in its tracks, saved the villagers and helped to restore peace to Sierra Leone.

-Steve Heaney has written about the operation in Sierra Leone in his best selling book Operation Mayhem, his second book titled X Platoon also a Sunday Times bestseller which describes his early life, entry into the Parachute Regiment and then selection and service with the British Army’s elite Pathfinders was published on 24th September 2015.
+Steve Heaney MC has written about the operation in Sierra Leone in his Sunday Times bestselling book Operation Mayhem, his second book titled X Platoon, also a best seller which describes his early life, entry into the Parachute Regiment and then selection and service with the British Army’s elite Pathfinders was published in 2015.